Source code for tslumd.tallyobj

 logger = logging.getLogger(__name__)

-from typing import Union, Tuple, Iterator, cast, TYPE_CHECKING
+from typing import Union, Tuple, TypedDict, Iterator, cast, TYPE_CHECKING

 from pydispatch import Dispatcher, Property